Nature Knows No Boundaries – A Guide to Green Choices in British Columbia

 Doing Business Differently in BC

-Released in September 2008, this Guide is expected to work in tandem with many other provincial programs and projects already underway, including Living Water Smart, the BC Climate Action Plan and the Water Sustainability Action Plan for British Columbia, An over-arching goal of these initiatives is to encourage land and water managers and users to do business differently.
+Released in September 2008, the expectation was that this Guide would work in tandem with many other provincial programs and projects then underway, including Living Water Smart, the BC Climate Action Plan and the Water Sustainability Action Plan for British Columbia.
+These initiatives shared a vision for encouraging land and water managers and users to do business differently.

 Vancouver Island Learning Lunch Series